aniketiyer15/Software-Tools-and-Techniques-Labs/Remote_Access_and_the_Filesystem.md

-# Week 1- Remote Access and the Filesystem
+# Remote Access and the Filesystem
 **1) Installing VS Code**\
 I did not do this step because I had already installed VS Code on my laptop.
 Once you finish installing VS Code, you should see a screen something like this:\
 ![Image](https://cdn.discordapp.com/attachments/891952727641456661/1025561264975523880/unknown.png)